 students submits a written report of their research at the end of the program which appears

 .
 In addition, before the end of

-the program each research group will hold a strategy session on publishing and research
+the program we will hold a strategy session on publishing and research dissemination.

-dissemination.
-This will include planning for publishing a paper in a research journal,
+This will include planning for publishing a paper in a research journal, if possible.

-if possible.
-Such research journals may be aimed at undergraduates, professionals, or
+Such research journals may be aimed at undergraduates, professionals, or both.

-Students give two talks during the program, one near the beginning and one final presentation.
+Students will give two talks during the program, one near the beginning and one final presentation.